DocSpring/docspring-go/docs/ClientAPI.md

 > CreateCustomFileResponse CreateCustomFileFromUpload(ctx).Data(data).Execute()

-Create a new custom file from a cached presign upload
+Create a new custom file from a cached S3 upload

 ### Example